shinke-li/Campus3D/README.md

 ### Running Environment
 The repo has been tested on Python 2.7.17 and Python 3.7.3.
-To implementation the model of Pointnet2, Python 2.7.17 is required.
+To implementation the model of [Pointnet2] (https://github.com/charlesq34/pointnet2), Python 2.7.17 and tensorflow 1.14 are required.

 |  Package   | Version  |
 |  ----  | ----  |